rcqls/jl4R/README.md

 ## Troubles

 1. htableh.inc in src/support directory is missing (copy it in include/julia of your julia directory). *Update*: htableh.inc is now in the package (src/jl4R) until the julia core solve the problem.
+1. For linux user, you should also put jl_bytestring_ptr in julia.expmap.

-2. If (like me, on MacOSX) the result of the previous test is wrong, the reason may come from the fact that in the initialization of julia libpcre is required and failed to be loaded properly.
+1. If (like me, on MacOSX) the result of the previous test is wrong, the reason may come from the fact that in the initialization of julia libpcre is required and failed to be loaded properly.
 Then, set

 		LD_LIBRARY_PATH=<your julia home>/lib/julia

-If you don't want to set LD_LIBRARY_PATH, alternatives solutions would be:
+If you don't want to set LD_LIBRARY_PATH, alternate solution would be:

-* Solution 1 (maybe the best):

 change the base/client.jl file as follows:

 split init_load_path into 2 functions
 ```{.julia execute="false"}
 	function init_load_path()
 		vers = "v$(VERSION.major).$(VERSION.minor)"